 However, it also requires some preparation and planning.

-If it’s you first bike trip it definitely helps a lot to learn from the experiences of other bike travelers.
+If it’s your first bike trip, it definitely helps a lot to learn from the experiences of other bike travelers.

-For this reason I have asked a bunch of bloggers about their best tips for traveling by bicycle.
+For this reason, I have asked many bloggers about their best tips for traveling by bicycle.

 1. Check your routes before you go, and make sure you know the road conditions

 It helps to know where you are going in this world, and traveling by bicycle is no different.